‘American Idol’ Couple Cade Foehner & Gabby Barrett Married In A ‘Wedding In The Woods’

 They met as they were both competing on American Idol, and now Cade Foehner and Gabby Barrett are husband and wife.
 The couple got married on Saturday, October 5, in Garrison, Texas in a beautiful rustic setting that was just the right fit for them.

-The blushing bride looks exquisite in a gorgeous straight-line wedding gown by bridal designer Martina Liana.
-It was full of intricate lace with a full train trailing behind her.
+The blushing bride looked exquisite in a gorgeous straight-line wedding gown by bridal designer Martina Liana.
+It was full of intricate lace detailing and had a full train trailing behind her.
 The dress featured drop sleeves that gave just a hint of romance to it.
-Gabby opted to trade a traditional veil for a simple headband for the nuptials.
-Her blond hair is swept up into a lovely wedding hairstyle.
+Gabby opted to swap out a traditional veil for a simple headband.
+Her blond hair was swept up into a lovely updo, leaving a few tendrils down to frame her face.

-The handsome groom is wearing an all-black suit with with a white shirt underneath.
-His pants are the skinny version, which is what Cade is known for.
-The colors they chose for the wedding was plum and blush.
+The handsome groom was wearing an all-black suit with with a white shirt underneath.
+He also sported slim-cut pants, a look that Cade is known for.
+His long, curly hair was styled down and he appeared to be wearing a pair of dress boots.
+The couple’s wedding colors were plum and blush.

-Despite being a small gathering of 100 guests for the wedding, the list did include a few well-known names.
-Fellow American Idol contestant, Caleb Lee Hutchinson, was a groomsman and Jinger and Jeremy Vuolo were also there to watch their friends get hitched.
+Despite being a small gathering of 100 guests, they did have a few well-known attendees.
+Fellow American Idol contestant, Caleb Lee Hutchinson, was a groomsman and Jinger and Jeremy Vuolo were there to watch their friends get hitched.
 Jeremy also officiated the wedding.

 View this post on Instagram